Responsibilities

 • Facilitate weekly problem-solving sessions for groups of 6-13 students.
 The weekly sessions are held Monday through Thursday evenings (note: some Friday or Saturday daytime sessions are possible).

-• Attend a mandatory leader meeting on Sunday afternoons to work through the PILOT problem set with the other leaders who are supporting the course.
+• Attend a mandatory leader meeting on Sundays to work through the PILOT problem set with the other leaders who are supporting the course to ensure you are prepared for your next session.

 • Commit to leading their group(s) for the duration of the semester.